BjarkeHautop/project-deep-learning/README.md

 - Modify and ...

+- Maybe do data augmentation (does it make sense to rotate traffic signs?)?

 - Set up a bayesian CNN.
 For example Bayes by Backprop.
 See for example here for code example for Bayes by Backprop: https://github.com/PacktPublishing/Enhancing-Deep-Learning-with-Bayesian-Inference/tree/main/ch05/bbb

+- Check robustness on data.
+Modify data